tinaheidinger/bubbles-arduino/README.md

 ## Project Description

 We implemented bubbles that bounce towards their gravity.
 The gravity direction can be adjusted with a gyroscope that is attached to an arduino.
+Plus, the bubbles change their color when the gravity has been changed.

 ## Sources